Search for a rare disease

 Thomsen and Becker disease

-Both forms of the disease (Thomsen myotonia and Becker myotonia) are caused by loss of function mutations in the gene encoding the chloride channel (CLCN1) that plays a role in muscle cell repolarisation.
+Disease is caused by loss of function mutations in the gene encoding the chloride channel, CLCN1 (7q34), that plays a role in muscle cell repolarization.

-The clinical diagnosis can easily be confirmed by electromyography (EMG), which reveals myotonic discharges in association with hyperexcitation of the muscle fibre membrane.
-Testing under exercise and cold stress allows detailed characterisation of the myotonia and helps orientate the molecular diagnosis.
-Identification of mutations in the chloride channel gene can be considered as diagnostic following a positive EMG under exercise and cold stress.
+The clinical diagnosis can easily be confirmed by electromyography (EMG), which reveals myotonic discharges in association with hyperexcitation of the muscle fiber membrane.
+EMG testing under exercise and cold stress allows detailed characterization of the myotonia and helps orientate the molecular diagnosis.
+Identification of mutations in the chloride channel gene can be considered as diagnostic.

 The mode of transmission may be autosomal dominant (Thomsen myotonia) or autosomal recessive (Becker myotonia).
-Genetic counselling should be proposed and the results of the molecular analysis should be interpreted with care as the same mutations have been associated with both dominant and recessive modes of transmission depending on the family studied.
+Although some clinical and EMG clues may help distinguish Thomsen from Becker disease, genetic counselling should be proposed and the results of the molecular analysis should be interpreted with care as the same mutations have been associated with both dominant and recessive modes of transmission depending on the family studied.

 Management and treatment

-Treatment revolves around sodium channel blocking agents such as mexiletine, carbamazepine or diphenylhydantoin.
+Treatment revolves around sodium channel blocking agents such as mexiletine hydrochloride (indication approved in Europe), carbamazepine, phenytoin, ranolazine or lamotrigine.